awsdocs/amazon-s3-userguide/doc_source/CreatingMultiRegionAccessPoints.md

 To create a Multi\-Region Access Point in Amazon S3, you specify the name, choose one bucket in each AWS Region that you want to serve requests for the Multi\-Region Access Point, and configure the Amazon S3 Block Public Access settings for the Multi\-Region Access Point\.
 You provide this information in a create request, which Amazon S3 processes asynchronously\.
 Amazon S3 provides a token that you can use to monitor the status of the asynchronous creation request\.

+Make sure to resolve security warnings, errors, general warnings, and suggestions from AWS Identity and Access Management Access Analyzer before you save your policy\.
+IAM Access Analyzer runs policy checks to validate your policy against IAM [policy grammar](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_grammar.html) and [best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)\.
+These checks generate findings and provide actionable recommendations to help you author policies that are functional and conform to security best practices\.
+To learn more about validating policies using IAM Access Analyzer, see [IAM Access Analyzer policy validation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-policy-validation.html) in the *IAM User Guide*\.
+To view a list of the warnings, errors, and suggestions that are returned by IAM Access Analyzer, see [IAM Access Analyzer policy check reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-reference-policy-checks.html)\.

 When you use the API, the request to create a Multi\-Region Access Point is asynchronous\.
 When you submit a request to create a Multi\-Region Access Point, Amazon S3 synchronously authorizes the request\.
 It then immediately returns a token that you can use to track the progress of the creation request\.
 For more information about tracking asynchronous requests to create and manage Multi\-Region Access Points, see [Managing Multi\-Region Access Points](ManagingMultiRegionAccessPoints.md)\.

 After you create the Multi\-Region Access Point, you can create an access control policy for it\.
 Each Multi\-Region Access Point can have an associated policy\.
 A Multi\-Region Access Point policy is a resource\-based policy that allows you to limit the use of the Multi\-Region Access Point by resource, user, or other conditions\.